Jotrorox/vowelOS/README.md

 ## :sparkles: Features ##

-> Be warned this is still in development so it may not work as well as you'd (or I'd) hope it would.
+> Be warned this is still in early development so it may not work as well as you'd (or I'd) hope it would.

 :heavy_check_mark: Booting\
 :heavy_check_mark: User Input\